 Seebox was uniquely designed with engineering education in mind.
-It is diverse enough to teach the basics of electronics in a fun and practical way, but also powerful enough to perform in the tertiary and professional electronics environment.
+It is diverse enough to teach the basics of electronics in a fun and practical way, but also powerful enough, containing 6 measurement instruments, to measure the outcomes of the experiments in real time.

 Seebox was designed to address the world-wide shortage of electronic (and software) engineers.
-It enables a high school or tertiary educational institution to offer electronic engineering – without having an electronics teacher.
+It offers learners the opportunity to learn the fundamentals of electronic engineering – without having an electronics teacher.

 Seebox in the Electronics Classroom